EUINE FAY JONES (1921-2004)

 1981 - The Walt Harris House, Fresno CA. Unbuilt.

-1983 - aka The Hermitage House, 350 CR 248, Berryville AR, owned by Little Portion Inc., Eureka Springs, AR.
+1983 - aka The Hermitage House, 350 Country Road 248, Berryville AR.
+Owned by Little Portion Inc, Eureka Springs AR.
 John Michael Talbot started Hermitage as a religious organization called the Brothers and Sisters of Charity, a Catholic community of celibate men, celibate women, and married couples.

 1982 - The Quen and Ann Rahal House, 2736 Indian Springs Road, Marianna FL.
 Sold to RJ and Pamela W. Jackson.

 1982 - The Alice Walton House, 13662 Alto Road, Lowell AR.
-She was the daughter of Sam Walton.
+She is the daughter of Walmart founder Sam Walton.
 Sold to Patricia Mosesso.
 An additional guest house was designed by Jones in 1990.

 1983 - The Shanon Brewer House, Little Rock AR.
 Unbuilt.

-1983 - The Larry Davenport House, 285 Potato Patch Circle, Evergreen CO.
+1983 - The Lawrence (Larry) Davenport House, 285 Potato Patch Circle, Evergreen CO.
+Designed with Maurice Jennings.
+Photos, Timothy Hursley; built by Steve Ehlers.
+Featured in Architectural Record Houses of 1990.
 Sold to David Weilage.

 1983 - The Joe and Pat Stratton House, 4 Idylwood Street, Pine Bluff AR.
 Sold to Alexander C. Weaver.